-The inaugural Women In Financial Advice Awards took place earlier this month and Progeny were proud to have a presence at the event.
+The inaugural Women In Financial Advice Awards took place last month and Progeny were proud to have a presence at the event.
 The awards have been established to celebrate the achievements of women working within the financial advice community and financial services sector.

 Held in the Marriott Hotel, Grosvenor Square in London the awards are, in their own words: